openstack/kayobe/doc/source/centos8.rst

 Currently this documentation focuses on greenfield deployments.
 More information about migrating from CentOS 7 to CentOS 8 will be provided soon.

+See the :kolla-ansible-doc:`Kolla Ansible documentation <user/centos8>` for information on using CentOS 8.

 Container images
 ================